VivianKuKu/CASA0018_Deep-Learning-for-Sensor-Network_Potholes-Detection/README.md

 ## Why Detecting Potholes?
 Road infrastructure is playing an imperative role in achieving the United Nations’ Sustainable Development Goal of providing access to safe, affordable, accessible and sustainable transport systems for all, improving road safety, notably (United Nations, 2015).
-UK government also xx.
 At the city scale, metropolises like London are facilitating micro-mobility diversity including launching bike and e-scooter sharing schemes that will also benefit from the high-quality road infrastructure.

 However, London’s councils spent a total of £17.9 million on fixing potholes in 2020 according to an information request to the government (Anahita Hossein-Pour, 2021).
 It is also recorded that London is only the 62nd best city worldwide for cycling based on data related to infrastructure, road quality, accidents and bike-sharing schemes (luko, 2022).
 It is generally believed that examination and maintenance of road quality cost an amount of time and money from the local authorities.